|Title:||Head Men's and Women's Tennis Coach|

 Muller-Wehlau in 2010.

-He has won three ITA National Women's Coach of the Year awards, in 2009, 2006 and 2004, and Earnshaw has six times been named the ITA Mid-Atlantic Region Women's Coach of the Year and nine times earned the Peach Belt Conference Women's Tennis Coach of the Year award.
+He has won four ITA National Women's Coach of the Year awards, in 2012, 2009, 2006 and 2004, and Earnshaw has seven times been named the ITA Mid-Atlantic Region Women's Coach of the Year and eleven times earned the Peach Belt Conference Women's Tennis Coach of the Year award.

-As head coach of the men's squad, Earnshaw has directed the Pirates to the last seven PBC Championships in 2005-2011, as well as winning the title in 2000, and made twelve trips to the NCAA Championships.
-He was named the ITA Mid-Atlantic Region Men's Coach of the Year in 2005, 2008 and 2009, as well as earning PBC Men's Coach of the Year honors in four of the last five seasons and his men's players have earned 25 ITA All-America honors in 12 seasons, including Davor Zink, the 2006 ITA National "Player To Watch," and Bonet, the 2009 Rookie of the Year.
+As head coach of the men's squad, Earnshaw has directed the Pirates to eight PBC Championships in the last nine seasons, as well as winning the title in 2000, and made fourteen trips to the NCAA Championships.
+He was named the ITA Mid-Atlantic Region Men's Coach of the Year in 2005, 2008 and 2009, as well as earning PBC Men's Coach of the Year honors in six of the last seven seasons and his men's players have earned 33 ITA All-America honors in 14 seasons, including Davor Zink, the 2006 ITA National "Player To Watch," Bonet, the 2009 Rookie of the Year, and Rumenov, the 2012 ITA National Rookie of the Year and the 2013 ITA National Senior of the Year.

 Earnshaw served as the Pirates' assistant coach in 1998-99 and was previously an assistant coach at Georgia College & State University for two seasons.